tailwarden/frontend-challenge/README.md

 }
 ```

-To get account costs by service for the last 6 months, use the following endpoint:
+To get a cloud account costs grouped by service for the last 6 months, use the following endpoint:

 ```json
 GET https://hiring.oraculi.io/v1/accounts/{id}/history